KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 		}
 	}
 	```
 23. Now the moment you've been waiting for, where we register our item.
-We just need to feed in our `itemDef` and our `itemDisplayRuleDict` to `ItemAPI.Add()` and set our `Index` too.
+We just need to feed in our `ItemDef` and our `itemDisplayRuleDict` to `ItemAPI.Add()`.
 	```csharp
 	using BepInEx.Configuration;
 	using ROR2;